 - Encephalopathy - impaired brain function

-These are only some of the most common complications.
-In fact, there are much more of them.
-The main causes of death for patients with diabetes are infarctions and strokes that develop as a result of the irreversible damage to blood vessels and their clotting.
+These are just a few of the more common complications.
+In fact, there are many more of them.
+The main causes of death in patients with diabetes mellitus are heart attacks and strokes, which develop as a result of irreversible damage to blood vessels and their clotting.

 Treatment of type 1 diabetes